tus/tus-resumable-upload-protocol/protocol.md

 An `OPTIONS` request MAY be used to gather information about the current configuration of the server.
 The response MUST contain the `TUS-Extension`, `TUS-Version` and `TUS-Max-Size` if available.

+The server MUST NOT validate the `TUS-Resumable` header sent in the request.

 ##### Example